jswithalex/BACE-Winter2015/week8/classwork.md

 The jQuery syntax for targeting elements on the page is similar to the document.querySelector() method available to us in 'vanilla' JavaScript.  jQuery takes in a **query** in the same form that you use to style elements with CSS.

-In CSS, if you wanted every anchor inside of the body, you would use the following rule
+In CSS, if you wanted every element with a class name of 'nav-item' inside of the body, you would use the following rule format:

 ````css
 body .nav-item
 {